-A senior U.S. senator identified closing the tax loopholes that enabled Microsoft to avoid $4.5 billion in Federal income taxes 2009-11 by attributing up to 47% of its sales in the western hemisphere to its Puerto Rico subsidiary as one of his two top priorities.
+A senior U.S. senator identified closing the tax loophole that enabled Microsoft to avoid $4.5 billion in Federal income taxes 2009-11 by attributing up to 47% of its sales in the western hemisphere to its Puerto Rico subsidiary as one of his top priorities as he approaches retirement.

-Carl Levin (D-Michigan) targeted the loopholes in a C-Span interview broadcast late yesterday.
+Sen. Carl Levin (D-Michigan), Chairman of the Permanent Subcommittee on Investigations of the Committee on Homeland Security and Government, targeted the loopholes in a C-Span interview broadcast late yesterday.

 Levin added that closing the loopholes will “probably be left undone” when he leaves the Senate January 6th with the seating of the next Congress.